 These vegetarian refried beans are perfect for meal prep and can be served in a variety of ways.
 Try them stuffed in a burrito or served as a side dish!

-Smear it on top of a tostada with vegan cilantro lime crema and guacamole.
+- Spread on crispy tofu tostadas with this creamy and delicious vegan cilantro lime crema and guacamole.

-Serve as a side with cilantro lime rice, your favorite salsa, and avocado for a vegan burrito bowl.
+- Serve with chipotle-style cilantro lime rice, salsa, and avocado for a burrito bowl.

-Layer into nachos with vegan cheese sauce and tofu ground beef and all your favorite toppings.
+- Layer into nachos with vegan cheese sauce, tofu ground beef, and desired toppings.

-Use as a dip with tortilla chips.
-Bonus points if you top it with salsa or vegan sour cream.
+- Serve as a dip with tortilla chips, salsa, or vegan sour cream.

-Add to breakfast tacos or alongside tofu scramble for a filling start to the day.
+- Add to breakfast tacos or serve alongside tofu scramble.

 Tips & Tricks